 Then I purchased www.avdhesharya.com and moved my old website www.avdhessharya.com to that domain.
 In doing so, I lost the link juice and all the social shares I had in my articles.

-For example, I had 5000+ social shares for the article “Are You Afraid of Losing Someone You Love?”
+For example, I had 5000+ social shares for the article “How to Overcome the Fear of Losing Someone You Love?”

 But I knew I had to do it, despite all the risks.